danae-dm/apantias/README.md

 analysis:
 Contains functions used for analysing/manipulating data.
-More complex functions are in here (eg more complex than np.nanmean) This is exposed to the user when importing nproan.
+More complex functions are in here (eg more complex than np.nanmean).
+Funtions used in roan_steps should be from this module.
+This is exposed to the user when importing nproan.

 display: